 Visiting Gunby: what to expect on your visit

-The gardens and grounds are open for pre-booked visits, along with our car park, the tea-room (for take-away drinks and snacks only), and toilets.
-To ensure the safety of our visitors, staff, volunteers and local communities, you’ll need to book your visit in advance.
+The gardens and grounds are open, along with our car park, the tea-room (for take-away drinks and snacks), art gallery, second-hand bookshop and toilets.
+We advise that you book your visit in advance.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.
 Please remember that Gunby is a no smoking or vaping site (indoors and out) and dogs must be on a lead at all times.

-The house, gallery and second-hand book shop are closed, but the tea-room offers a limited menu of take-away snacks and drinks.
-Visits to Gunby are by pre-booked ticket, but if you arrive without tickets you can check with the team in the car park if there's availability for you on the day.
+The house is closed, but we have now also opend the art gallery and our second-hand bookshop.
+The tea-room offers a limited menu of take-away snacks and drinks.
+Visits to Gunby are ideally by pre-booked ticket, but if you arrive without tickets you can check with the team in the car park if there's availability for you on the day.

 Parking and arrival